 each card featuring info about different pests and beneficial bugs in the garden!

 Planting bush beans throughout your crop can be incredibly helpful when replanting in an area that has a history of pests, or to moniter the current amount of pests within your crop.

-The reason for this being that bush beans are expceptionally attractive to spider mites, whitefly, and thrips, and give you a good idea of whether or not you are dealing with a pest problem, and allows you to act sooner rather than later introducing beneficial bugs to get ahead of any pests present.
+The reason for this is that bush beans are exceptionally attractive to spider mites, whitefly, and thrips, and give you a good idea of whether or not you are dealing with a pest problem; this allows you to act sooner rather than later introducing beneficial bugs to get ahead of any pests present.
 They're easy to grow, and serve as an excellent precautionary measure rather than facing an infestation later and having a far greater problem to tackle.